nebirehim/portfolio_optimizer/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See LICENSE for more details.

 Acknowledgments
 	•	Yahoo Finance for stock price data.